electron-forge/electron-forge-docs/templates/typescript-template.md

 # TypeScript

-To get you up and running as fast as possible with [TypeScript](https://www.typescriptlang.org/) and Electron, we have provided a basic template that utilizes `tsc` and `tslint`.
+To get you up and running as fast as possible with [TypeScript](https://www.typescriptlang.org/) and Electron, we have provided a basic template that utilizes `tsc` and `eslint`.

 {% tabs %}
 {% tab title="NPM" %}